iftechfoundation/twine-specs/twee-3-specification.md

 The content section begins on the next line after the passage header and continues until the next passage header or the end of file.

 COMPILERS: Trailing blank lines must be ignored/omitted.

+COMPILERS: A warning may be emitted if common passage header-like patterns are detected in content.

 ## Special Passages